 Flooding is a common occurrence within the Trinity Region (See Figure 2.3).
 Flooding can become a significant hazard when it inundates the built environment and causes direct damage to buildings, critical facilities, crops, or significant injuries and sometimes death to people.
 Flooding frequency and intensity have been increasing in recent years, often necessitating state and federal relief, which has risen to record levels.
-The existing condition flood risk exposure analysis leveraged the compiled existing conditions 1-percent ACE and 0.2-percent ACE in the Trinity Region to determine existing flooding exposure to buildings, critical facilities, and agriculture.
+The existing condition flood risk exposure analysis leveraged the compiled existing conditions 100-year and 500-year floods in the Trinity Region to determine existing flooding exposure to buildings, critical facilities, and agriculture.
 Results from the flood exposure analysis were utilized to estimate the impact to socially vulnerable populations or communities discussed in later in this chapter.